-The Communications Management System is the communications network interface for the 1100/90 system to a DCAbased DCP/Telcon network.
+The Communications Management System is the communications network interface for all 1100 Series processors to a DCA-based DCP/Telcon network.
 It has been separated from the 1100 system generation process, thus allowing the entire terminal network configuration to be generated, checked, and corrected without generating a full system.
 CMS has cognizance of all terminals in an 1100 Series computer network.
-It acts as the communications "front-end" to the Transaction Interface Package (TIP), and handles polling, parity checking, data blocking, data packing and unpacking, message envelope formatting, message acknowledgement, message queueing, and other message control procedures.
+It acts as the communications "frontend" to the Transaction Interface Package (TIP), and handles polling, parity checking, data blocking, data packing and unpacking, message envelope formatting, message acknowledgement, message queueing, and other message control procedures.
 The message queue can be maintained in main and/or auxiliary storage; this common data pool is then accessed by the Transaction Interface Package.
 A Protocol function determines what the current activity on each circuit should be in terms of overall system loading, availability of facilities, user-specified priorities, type of circuit or device, and activity response level from the terminal.